Last updated on January 22nd, 2026 at 01:40 am

 TPM Resume Checklist Continued 🙂

-– page if you have less than ten years of experience and Two pages maximum if you have fifteen and above years of experience. - Remove Agile and Scrum jargon.
+- Remove Agile and Scrum jargon.
 Its largely not used in tech.

-- One line- on the organization/business unit you are supporting and its primary tenets.
+- One line on the organization/business unit you are supporting and its primary tenets.

 - Add your LinkedIn profile link.
 Make it clickable.